 The Victim and Witness Assistance Unit (Grants Unit) is responsible for the administration of the federal Victims of Crime Act (VOCA) Victim and Witness Assistance funds to not-for-profit and municipal agencies across the State serving crime victims.
-Currently the Grants Unit administers and processes over 200 contracts to a variety of Victim Assistance Programs (VAPs) across New York State in the amount of $25 million annually.
-The duties associated with this task include ensuring compliance with VOCA Program Guidelines; timely submission of all financial, sub-grant award and other required reports; and resolution of any federal audit findings.
+Currently the Grants Unit administers and processes over 200 contracts to a variety of Victim Assistance Programs (VAPs) across New York State in the amount of nearly $50 million annually.
+The duties associated with this task include ensuring compliance with Federal Register/Final Rule; timely submission of all financial, sub-grant award and other required reports; and resolution of any federal audit findings.

 Funding for the duration of any sub-grant agreement with the Office of Victim Services is contingent upon New York State’s Federal VOCA Victim Assistance award and appropriation by the New York State Legislature.

 Victim Assistance Programs funded by OVS can be identifed or located through OVS Resource Connect, a concern-based online search engine.

 An online community forum for OVS-funded Victim Assistance Programs (VAPs), VAP Connect provides a space for VAPs to come together, network, and share valuable information and best practices with one another.

 Guidance and informaiton related to the OVS Match Waiver Policy for OVS-funded VOCA sub-recipeients.

 Guidance and information for OVS-funded organizations related to Limits on Administrative Expenses and Executive Compensation.